 Our founders – Martin Frost, Luke Hares, Keith Marshall, Paul Roberts and Mark Slack – brought with them global experience across the diverse disciplines of surgery, medical device development, start-ups and commercialisation.
 In Cambridge, Europe’s largest technology cluster, we found a ready pool of talent capable of tackling the clinical, commercial and technical challenges before us.

-Today, we remain true to the original vision of our founders: to deliver a world-class product that meets the needs of patients, surgeons and healthcare providers, and to build a different kind of medical devices company based on the core values of ambition, humility and integrity.
+Today, we remain true to the original vision of our founders: to deliver a world-class product that meets the needs of patients, surgeons and healthcare providers, and to build a different kind of medical devices company based on the core values of; ambitious, humility, fair and responsible, and people focused.

 The idea behind Versius was to use robotics to give surgeons a superior tool for providing minimal access surgery, so that many more patients will be able to benefit from it."